 Rush tickets are generally available for more than half the concerts we present.
 Sold-out performances, or those with limited seating, are not eligible.
 Check our website for upcoming concert availability or call Ticket Services on the day of the show to inquire about availability.
 Eligible concerts are updated on our website each month.

 Walk-up Rush seats are automatically assigned in the best available location at the time of your purchase.
 When purchasing online, you may select your own seats.

 Online Student Rush seats may be selected from the online seating map by choosing “Student” instead of “Adult” for the ticket type (one valid student ID is required for each two tickets purchased).

 How close to concert time can I order Rush tickets?

-For eligible concerts, orders will be accepted online for Advance Rush up to two hours prior to concert start time.
+For eligible concerts, orders will be accepted online up to two hours prior to concert start time.
 We may restrict availability earlier based on seating capacity.

 Walk-up Rush tickets go on sale beginning one hour prior to the concert (if available) in person at the Box Office.
 Call Ticket Services on the day of the show to inquire about availability.

 After I have placed an order for Online Rush ticket(s), how will I receive my tickets?